Code for BTV works to bolster civic justice throughout Vermont

 Our world has a ton of problems that can be solved with relatively simple digital solutions, and that's what Code for BTV does.
 We pull together all kinds of people to hack our community; finding new ways of making things better for everyone.

-Traditionally it has been difficult for non-profits and government organizations to fully capitolize on the promises of digital technology.
+Traditionally it has been difficult for nonprofits and government organizations to fully capitalize on the promises of digital technology.
 Custom digital development is an expensive undertaking and requires specialized skills and coordination that is often not accessible to groups that don't have a for-profit mission.
-Code for BTV is crowdsourcing a solution to that problem.
-We are connecting enthusaiastic citizens and technologists with civic and non-profit organizations to understand and solve meaningful problems for our community.
+Code for America and thus Code for BTV is crowdsourcing a solution to that problem.
+We are connecting enthusiastic citizens and technologists with civic and non-profit organizations to understand and solve meaningful problems for our community.

 Our strength is in the passion and diversity of our membership.
 Though most of our work produces digital products, we draw on the expertise of all types.
 For example, members with a background in geography coordinated vermonters in a disaster mapping event following super typhoon Haiyan.
 Teachers and naturalists worked alongside coders to build Lakecraft, an educational Minecraft world that replicates the Lake Champlain basin.
 Other projects have been built with help from hospital workers, farmers, social workers, librarians, fishermen and many, many others.